MSDOToolz/ASenD3D/README.md

 A library of utilities are provided to assist with pre and post-processing, and other useful functions periferral to the main solver.
 These are Python-based, so the user must have Python installed in some form as a pre-requisite.
 A popular avenue is the Anaconda environment (https://www.anaconda.com), but standard installation as guided from https://www.python.org is more than adequate.
 The needed packages can be installed with pip:

+        $ pip install numpy
         $ pip install plotly==5.13.0
         $ pip install ruamel.yaml

 or conda:

+        $ conda install numpy
         $ conda install -c plotly plotly
         $ conda install -c conda-forge ruamel.yaml

+If using conda, one may of course want to first create and operate through an environment with

+        $ conda create -n my-asend3d-env   (or any envirnonment hame of your choice)
+        $ conda activate my-asend3d-env

 # Running ASenD3D